 |Poets and Poetry|

 Share these poetry books, biographies of poets, and poets' books about writing to make poetry more approachable and enjoyable for readers of all interests.
 This list will fit well during National Poetry Month or any unit on poetry.
 Finding Lexiles® for poetry can be a challenge, but this list includes them where available.
 Have your students "collect" their favorite poems as they read from this list and share them as a multimedia poetry reading using copyright-friendly images or even their own artwork.
-Upload images and add the poetry in the student's own voice using a reviewed multimedia tool from the TeachersFirst Edge.
+Upload images and add the poetry in the student's own voice using a reviewed presentation tool from the TeachersFirst Edge.
 Go "low tech" by hosting a live poetry reading celebration in your classroom or during lunch in the school cafeteria.

 |Real Life in Wartime|